shuzhao-li-lab/asari/README.md

 Next to-do
 ==========

+The reference DB is not finalized.
+The current DB in this repo takes much larger to load.
+A real ref DB will be loaded in 1 sec.

 Group features into empicical compounds via mass2chem.

 To add kernel density method for grouping m/z features (and RT).
 Right now, formula_mass anchors correspondence.
 The remaining peaks are groupped by binning median.